BlockchainCommons/www.SmartCustody.com/README.md

 ***[(See full blog post…](https://www.smartcustody.com/2019-03-26-Second-SmartCustody-Workshop-Simple-Cold-Storage-and-Self-Custody/))***

-*(This is an archive copy of the specific 1.0.0  release.
-The current release will always be on [GitHub](https://github.com/BlockchainCommons/SmartCustodyWhitePapers/blob/master/%23SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md).)*

-# #SmartCustody: Simple Self-Custody Cold Storage Scenario
+## #SmartCustody: Simple Self-Custody Cold Storage Scenario

 **Best Practices for Protecting Your Personal Digital Assets Using Cold Storage**

 #### _Part of the [#SmartCustody](https://www.SmartCustody.com) project of the [Blockchain Commons](https://www.blockchaincommons.com/)_

 **_Version: 2019-03-25 Release 1.0.0_**

+*(This is an archive copy of the specific 1.0.0  release.
+The current release will always be on [GitHub](https://github.com/BlockchainCommons/SmartCustodyWhitePapers/blob/master/%23SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md).)*

 ### Disclaimer